abulyomon/fdcalc/README.md

 fdcalc
 ======

-fdcalc is concerned with relations' functional dependancies.
+fdcalc is concerned with relations and their functional dependancies.

-The first tool is mincover.py that calculcates minimal cover for a relation's given functional dependancies.
+The first tool is mincover.py which calculcates minimal cover for a relation given its functional dependancies.

 Run
 ===